CoDoL: Conditional Domain Prompt Learning for Out-of-Distribution Generalization: Related Work

 \subsection{Parameter-Efficient Transfer Learning}

 Parameter-Efficient Transfer Learning (PETL) updates only a small number of pre-trained or additional parameters during the fine-tuning phase of downstream tasks, which reduces the training and storage burdens.
-Representative prompt tuning optimizes learnable tokens inserted into the input token sequence while freezing the pre-training vision and language encoders~\cite{radford:clip,zhang:dpl,zhou:coop,zhou:cocoop,khattak2:maple,jia:vpt,li:csvpt,zhu:prograd}.
-Some works have been proposed to design different prompts to improve the performance in the distribution shift downstream task~\cite{zheng:doprompt,ge:dapl,bose:stylip}.
-We compare the difference between previous prompt-tuning CLIP works and our CoDoL: (1) We aim to improve the performance of prompt-tuning CLIP in real-world OOD shifts instead of some variants of ImageNet~\cite{olga:imagenet}.
-(2) StyLIP~\cite{bose:stylip} is the current SOTA prompt-tuning CLIP method in real-world OOD shifts.
+Representative prompt tuning optimizes learnable tokens inserted into the input token sequence while freezing the pre-training vision and language encoders~\citep{radford:clip,zhang:dpl,zhou:coop,zhou:cocoop,khattak2:maple,jia:vpt,li:csvpt,zhu:prograd}.
+Some works have been proposed to design different prompts to improve the performance in the distribution shift downstream task~\citep{zheng:doprompt,ge:dapl,bose:stylip}.
+We compare the difference between previous prompt-tuning CLIP works and our CoDoL: (1) We aim to improve the performance of prompt-tuning CLIP in real-world OOD shifts instead of some variants of ImageNet~\citep{olga:imagenet}.
+(2) StyLIP~\citep{bose:stylip} is the current SOTA prompt-tuning CLIP method in real-world OOD shifts.
 It uses the style features at different visual encoder levels to learn the individual prompt tokens and judicious exploration of multi-scale visual content features in the prompt learning phase.
-(3) CoCoOp~\cite{zhou:cocoop} also uses a lightweight neural network to learn input-conditioned class information.
+(3) CoCoOp~\citep{zhou:cocoop} also uses a lightweight neural network to learn input-conditioned class information.
 It aims to improve the generalization of unseen classes in the testing phase, but our CoDoL learns input-conditioned domain representation and generalizes to unseen testing domains.
+Recent domain-aware prompt learning.
+A growing line of work explores domain-aware prompting for VLMs under distribution shift.
+Cheng et al. (2024) propose a Disentangled Prompt Representation that decouples domain-invariant and domain-specific prompts.
+Chi et al. (2024) introduce a Visual Domain Prompt Generation framework targeted at test-time distribution shift, generating prompts on the visual side.
+Zhao et al. (2024) learn a Domain-Invariant Prompt with explicit invariance regularization.
+Xu et al. (2024) ensemble disentangled domain-specific prompts to improve DG.

+Our CoDoL differs from these works in three aspects: (i) we explicitly model an instance-conditional domain offset via the DMN, rather than only learning static domain-invariant/specific prompts; (ii) we operate purely on the text prompt side and require no test-time intervention; (iii) we marginalize over training-domain prompts at inference, so domain labels are not needed at test time.